 Make work that makes you happy

 Nowadays, creating stuff and choosing not to share it online has actually helped me build a more reliable, stronger sense of self-confidence.
 Not the kind of fragile confidence that comes from getting external validation.
 Discovering Adam J Kurtz’s work has really helped, too.
 I love his mantra ‘Nothing Matters’ which I often think about when I feel myself getting too stressed or frustrated over work.
-A lot of day-to-day anxieties and frustrations won’t matter five years from now, so don’t worry!
-We’re all alive and well.

 I don’t feel like I have solved or ‘gotten over’ all my confidence issues, but I do feel like a very different person compared to only a year ago.
 Which is reassuring when you think about how long life is and how long your career can be – there’s no rush to do anything!
 So if I had to go back and add another rule to the list, it would be: Don’t look at what everybody else is doing!